jiangcici/cici-magic-box/README.md

 In this assignment, we picked Namignizer Tensorflow model from the Github.
 We will modify the code and tweak the parameters for the better results.
 Training the Neural Network:-
 For Initial training for the model we are using the Keggle Dataset.
+Code for this module is available in TF-Namignizer-Linux branch.
 To read more about Reccurent Neural Networks please check this link :- https://www.tensorflow.org/tutorials/recurrent#recurrent-neural-networks

 DATASET:-